TDG-Platform/docs/Protogen Unsupervised Land-use Land-cover Classification.md

 ![enter image description here](https://lh3.googleusercontent.com/-eXo17ewGUGc/V1cM5oeHo2I/AAAAAAAAJnU/FfbcnUbEarARXvvXM9zaigQDijQlAFOJwCLcB/s0/Denver_lulc2_800x600.bmp "Denver_lulc2_800x600.bmp")

 If you need to generate the 8-Band MS data required as input for this task, you can use [gbdxtools](http://gbdxtools.readthedocs.io/en/latest/user_guide.html) and the following example script to generate the 8-Bands data and stage it to your Customer S3 Bucket.
+Click on this link for details regarding the the [Advanced Ortho Product Pre-Processing](https://github.com/TDG-Platform/docs/blob/master/AOP%20Strip%20Processor_V3.md).

 	from gbdxtools import Interface import json